 Main image: shutterstock/Olga Danylenko

-Calvin edits the happiness magazine, as well as being an artist, lover of swimming, nature, yoga, dancing to house/techno, and all things vintage!
+Calvin edits our magazine, as well as being an artist, lover of swimming, nature, yoga, dancing to house/techno, and all things vintage!
 Find out more.